The Lonely Island: Turtleneck & Chain and videos

 The group returned to Los Angeles, renting the same home and setting up a makeshift studio to record Turtleneck & Chain (2011), their follow-up to Incredibad.
 On January 29, 2011, the group debuted "The Creep" featuring Nicki Minaj and a cameo by filmmaker John Waters, on SNL and YouTube.
 On March 15, 2011, Direct Current Music reported that the album would be named Turtleneck & Chain and would be released on May 10, 2011.
 On April 1, 2011, the Lonely Island appeared as guests on Late Night with Jimmy Fallon, where they premiered the lead track, "We're Back!", as well as the new album cover.
 On April 19, 2011, the group released "Motherlover" featuring Justin Timberlake as the fourth single from the album.
 This song was last featured on season 34 of SNL.

-The group held a fundraiser to promote their new album on April 16, 2011.
-This event was at Amoeba Music in Berkeley, California.
+The group held a fundraiser to promote their new album on April 16, 2011 at Amoeba Music in Berkeley, California.
 There were only 250 tickets available, and the only way to obtain a ticket was to preorder their album.
 They hosted a Q&A session and an autograph session.
 Shortly after, "Motherlover" was released on iTunes.
 On May 7, they released a new track, "Jack Sparrow", featuring Michael Bolton singing passionately about the Pirates of the Caribbean film series.
-Turtleneck & Chain was both Emmy and Grammy nominated (for Best Comedy Album).
+Turtleneck & Chain was both Emmy nominated for Outstanding Original Music and Lyrics and Grammy nominated for Best Comedy Album.

 Shortly after the release of the album, the group premiered a new song, "3-Way (The Golden Rule)", featuring Timberlake and Lady Gaga, on the season finale of SNL.
 Timberlake and Gaga were guests for the show, and the song re-approaches territory explored in "Dick in a Box" and "Motherlover".
 Much like their past work, it was recorded and shot in the week preceding the broadcast.
 At the end of the 2011–2012 season of SNL, Samberg's last season on the cast, a sequel to "Lazy Sunday" was released, also with Chris Parnell.

-Taccone and Samberg left at the end of the program's 2011–12 season.
 By this time, each member of the group increasingly began taking time off from SNL: Taccone for television work, Schaffer for directorial efforts (The Watch), and Samberg with leading film roles.
+Taccone and Samberg left at the end of the program's 2011–12 season, though Taccone would return for following seasons to produce Digital Shorts related to their musical work.
 The trio found it increasingly difficult to get together and work, as they all lived in different cities.
 In an interview with Splitsider the following year, they mentioned that different responsibilities and work in other fields strengthened their work as a unit: "I think if we just did this [the Lonely Island] all the time, then it maybe we would be in trouble, but going off and doing other things reminds us it's more fun to work with your friends," said Schaffer.